 McCrae Mountain near Revelstoke, a hiking trail into the wild

-The only directions we had were on a brochure Mikael picked up at the visitor’s centre in Revelstoke on his way through town a week earlier.
+The only directions we had were on a brochure one of my hiking partner picked up at the visitor’s centre in Revelstoke on his way through town a week earlier.
 Looking at the shiny brochure, we guessed that this trip would be an easy one.
 Especially for us seasoned wilderness folks – it ended up to be a very long day!

-I met my hiking buddies Caroline, Mikael and Eric at Monashee Guest Accommodation at 9:00 am on Wednesday.
+I met my hiking buddies at Monashee Guest Accommodation in the Mabel Lake area of Lumby BC at 9:00 am on Wednesday.
 That’s where my Swedish friends stay each year when they come to the North Okanagan.
 Mikael offered to drive, no 4×4 on his rental car, but the roads to the McCrae trailhead are supposed to be in good condition.

 A drive into the wild

-I was looking forward to the backcountry drive, on Mabel Lake FSR towards Three Valley gap.
+I was looking forward to the backcountry drive, on Mabel Lake Forest Service Road (FSR) towards the Three Valley Gap.
 This is British Columbia Wilderness close to home, which I haven’t seen yet.
 Driving past Mabel Lake Provincial Park, we hit gravel road a few km later.
-27.5 km on the Mabel lake forest service road brought us to the Cottonwood bay campground turn off, a place well used by locals.
+At 27.5 km on the Mabel Lake FSR, we arrived at the Cottonwood Bay campground turn-off, a place well used by locals.
 That’s as far as I’ve ever been on this stretch of road.

-Many special places to stop at and to explore on the way, but with destination McCrae mountain there was no time for that.
+There were many special places to stop at and to explore on the way, but with the destination McCrae Mountain, there was no time for that.
 You can read more about the Mabel Lake treasures in my Mabel Lake Valley Blog Post.

 The gravel road was quite smooth apart from a few potholes.
 A large RV came from the other side and passed.
 We met a few road workers, but there was hardly any traffic.